And Tango Makes Three: Challenges

 Some parents have objected to their kids reading this book because it contains the topic of homosexuality.
 Homosexuality in animals is seen as controversial by some social conservatives who believe that illustrating animal homosexuality as normal suggests that homosexuality in humans is normal.
 Others believe that it has no implications and that it is nonsensical to equate animal behavior to that of humans.
 While many challenges were based on the claim that the topic of homosexuality in animals made the book inappropriate, a random focus group found many adults saying that there was nothing explicitly inappropriate with Roy and Silo's relationship as it is portrayed in the book.
 Parnell and Richardson noted the positive aspect of increased publicity leading to a larger audience of readers of And Tango Makes Three after it began to be challenged in schools and libraries.

 The American Library Association (ALA) tracks challenges and censorship cases made against literature in public schools and libraries.
 It reports that And Tango Makes Three was the most challenged book of 2006, 2007, and 2008.
 The book dropped to the second position in 2009 but returned to the top slot in 2010.
 The book has reappeared in the top ten on the list in 2012, 2014, 2017, and 2019.
 Ultimately, it became the fourth-most banned book between 2000 and 2009, as well as the sixth-most banned book between 2010 and 2019.

+Current challenges

+Currently, Florida is having a great amount of challenges surrounding this children's book.
+In the middle District of Florida, originally there was a law stating that if an educational system had already purchased content for libraries they should be allowed to keep them.
+However the laws have changed to either completely removing this book from public school libraries or heavily restricting access.
+The lawsuit revisions have initiated conversation which has led to division amongst those distributing the books and those trying to obtain them.
+As of October 2023, the current consensus is to allow the school board to determine whether or not they would want to distribute books like And Tango Makes Three.